II. Evaluation: Tobacco, Alcohol, Caffeine and Substance Use

 IV.
 Evaluation: Miscellaneous Concerns

-- Recommend Exercise in Pregnancy
+- Recommend regular Exercise- See Exercise in Pregnancy

 - Wear Seat Belts (three point Seat Belt)

-- Work toward ideal body before pregnancy
+- Work toward ideal body before pregnancy- See Weight Gain in Pregnancy

 V. Management: Diet and Supplements

-- See Nutrition in Pregnancy (includes Teratogenic foods)
+- See Nutrition in Pregnancy- Includes Teratogenic foods

 -

-Prenatal Vitamins with 400 ug Folic Acid (600 Dietary Folate Equivalents or DFE) and 150 mcg Iodine
+Prenatal Vitamins with 400 ug Folic Acid (600 Dietary Folate Equivalents or DFE) and 150 mcg Iodine- See Folic Acid dosing for high risk populations

 - See Iodine for pregnancy recommendations